chrisjfrias/tidydata/README.md

-# RUN ANALYSIS
+# run_analysis.R
 ---------------------------------------------------------

-This script is organized in the following hierarchy

-### Function tidyData(z)
+### Step 1.
+Create a Tidy Data Frame for the "train" data set
 ------------------------
-This is an R function that returns a tidy data frame meeting all the requirements in the Course Project except that it only works on one data set at a time.
-For example to return a tidy data frame for the training set, then the string "training" is passed to the function.
-Or to return a data data frame for the test set, then the string "test" is passed to the function
+Execute my R function named *tidyData(z)* that returns a tidy data frame meeting all the requirements in the Course Project except that it only works on one data set at a time.

+In the example belo the **trainDF** meets the From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject

 ````
 trainDF<-tidyData("train")
 ````
-- Read the "features.txt" file into a data frame named **feat**
-- Create a new data frame named **featMS**.
-This data frame only contains the features that are of type "mean" or "std"